 Clean Dusty Vent Grilles

 Exhaust vent grilles, especially those in bathrooms, collect lots of dust.
-One slick way to clean them, if they pop out easily, is to place them on the top rack and run them through your dishwasher.
+One slick way to clean them, if they pop out easily, is to place them on the top rack and run them through your dishwasher or use a homemade dusting spray.
 If you can’t easily remove that dusty grille, use a damp cloth and cotton-tipped swaps to clean off the dust.
 Vacuuming works, too, but be sure your vacuum isn’t spewing the dirt right back into the air.

 Wash Bed Linens More Often Than You Think You Need To

 You know how much you love your cozy bed?
 Sadly, dust mites love it just as much.
 Without getting too gross, our bedrooms get so dusty because that’s where we shed a lot of dead skin (dust) and that’s why dust mites live there (more dust).
 Bed linens, including pillows and blankets, need to be cleaned often to keep the dust from piling up.

 You can vacuum all you want, but if your machine is spewing that dust right back in to the air or not sucking up the dust, you won’t ever get ahead.
 That’s why it’s important to know whether you should dust or vacuum first.
 If your vacuum has a bag, be sure to change it when it fills up.
 If you vacuum is bagless, empty out the dirt cup after every use.
 Clean or replace filters often and if your vacuum has a belt, check to make sure it’s in good shape.
 If not, replace it.